Ishika18/POMODORO_ANDROID_SCHEDULER/README.md

 ## Notes
 1. Goals are colored green, breaks are colored blue and commitments red.
 2. Schedule starts from the today's date, not earlier.
+3. Schedule will continue until you run out of goals to accomplish

 ## Members